Le0wl/ada-datastory-website/datastory.md

 _"your task is to evaluate the subjectivity of news video titles and give each one a score from 0 neutral to 1 highly subjective.
 The topic does not matter but the phrasing of the reporting.
 As an example "Switzerland obliterates all other countries in quality of life" would be more subjective than "Switzerland exceeds other countries in quality of life".
 Only return the score"_

 It is worth noting that subjectivity assessment is the most meaningful for geopolitical events, where personal agendas and political views might impact the reporting and the phrasing of video titles.
 For environmental events, this concept is not as potent or relavant, but will be assessed nontheless.
+With that being said, this approach to estimating subjectivity might not be very accurate and reliable, as it’s heavily dependent on the LLM used as well as the prompting.
+For that reason, the subjectivity score that we used should be interpreted with caution, however it might still reveal interesting insights, and could be further refined with a more robust model or prompt.

 Looking for repeating patterns, we visualize the most common words in the titles via the wordclouds below, separated by region and event type.